guyycodes/uniterra/README.md

     Copyright (c) 2025 Guy Morgan Beals.
 All Rights Reserved.

-    This software and associated documentation files (the "Software") are proprietary and confidential.
+    This software and associated documentation files (the "Software") are proprietary.
     Unauthorized copying, distribution, modification, or use of this Software, via any medium, is strictly prohibited without the express written permission of the copyright owner.